Publius04/Portfolio/README.md

 ### 5. rss_feed_email.py

 This project scrapes data from the rss feeds of different news sources and formats collected information into an email using the MIME protocol.
-I still use this code as a quick and efficient way to stay current with the news.
+I still use this code as a quick and efficient way to stay informed on current events.

 ### 6. spotify_liked_songs_playlist.py